 Space in landfill sites is running out.
-Landfill is also costly and throwing wearable clothing away is wasteful, but not many people realise that it can also be harmful.
-This is because over time your old clothing made of natural materials like cotton, wool and leather will biodegrade in the airless conditions of the landfill site to form methane, a greenhouse gas 21 times more powerful than carbon dioxide.
+Landfill is costly and throwing wearable clothing away is wasteful, but not many people realise that it can also be harmful.
+This is because over time your old clothing made of natural materials like cotton, wool and leather will biodegrade in the airless conditions of the landfill site to produce methane, a greenhouse gas 21 times more harmful than carbon dioxide.

 Recycling clothes is just as important as recycling any other material.

-- An estimated 1.14 million tonnes of clothes are supplied onto the UK market each year*
+• An estimated 1.14 million tonnes of clothes are purchased in the UK each year*

-- It takes 800 litres of water to make just one t-shirt, so recycling and reusing clothes is an excellent solution for the environment
+• It takes 800 litres of water to make just one t-shirt, so recycling and reusing clothes is environmentally friendly

-- Over 5% of the UK’s total annual carbon and water footprints result from clothing consumption*
+• Over 5% of the UK’s total annual carbon and water usage results from clothing consumption*

-- The annual footprints of a household’s new and existing clothing are equivalent to the weight of over 100 pairs of jeans, the water needed to fill 1,000 bathtubs, and the carbon emissions from driving an average modern car for 6,000 miles*
+• The annual footprints of a household’s clothing are equivalent to that of over 100 pairs of jeans, the water needed to fill 1,000 bathtubs, and the carbon emissions from driving an average modern car for 6,000 miles*

-- Extending the average life of clothes by just three months of active use per item would lead to a 5-10% reduction in each of the carbon, water and waste footprints*
+• Extending the average life of clothes by just three months of use per item would lead to a 5-10% reduction in each of the carbon, water and waste footprints*

-- For every tonne of textiles reused rather than put into landfill, harmful carbon dioxide emmissions are reduced by 3.6 tonnes***
+• For every tonne of textiles reused rather than put into landfill, harmful carbon dioxide emissions are reduced by 3.6 tonnes***

 Still not convinced about recycling your clothes?
-Profit that Salvation Army Trading Company Ltd receives from your donations is gift-aided to The Salvation Army to support its social welfare projects throughout the UK.
+Profit that we receive from your donations contributes to The Salvation Army to support its social welfare projects throughout the UK.
 Between April 2009 and March 2014 alone we donated £39.5 million to The Salvation Army, which shows how much value there can be in your old clothes!

 For a downloadable fact sheet containing these facts and figures, click here.